-- The Permittee must prepare and retain a report on each inspection.
+- 1. The Permittee must prepare and retain a report on each inspection.
 The report must include: - a.
 A summary of the inspection. - b.
 The names of personnel that conducted the inspection. - c.
 The date(s) of the inspection. - d.
 Observations relating to the implementation of the Site Management Plan (SMP). - e.
-Any actions taken as a result of the inspection.
+Any actions taken as a result of the inspection. - f.
+Identify any corrective actions or maintenance tasks needed.

+S4.G.2

-- f.
-Any corrective actions or maintenance tasks needed. - Completed inspection forms, logs, checklists, or records used to meet other governmental agency requirements (e.g. Washington State Department of Transportation or Mine Safety and Health Administration requirements) may be acceptable as inspection reports provided they address the items in S4.G.1 of the permit. - The responsible party must sign the reports in accordance with General Condition G1 and must certify that the Permittee has investigated the discharge of stormwater for the presence of non-stormwater.
+2. The responsible party must sign the reports in accordance with General Condition G1 and must certify that the Permittee has investigated the discharge of stormwater for the presence of non-stormwater.